 Greetings!
 Welcome to the Office of Sustainability’s Synergies.
 It is my pleasure to provide an introduction to the history of the Office.
 Over the years, there were a number of different individual initiatives on our campus.
 However, we lacked a point of coordination for all ongoing activities.
-The sustainability effort received a strong endorsement from the students themselves who requested a student fee be established for support of projects.
+The sustainability effort received a strong endorsement from the students themselves who requested a student fee be established for the support of projects.
 Our Board of Trustees authorized a $20 per student fee, and additional student-inspired projects began to evolve.

 During the summer of 2011, a search was conducted for the director’s position and our own Dr. Brian Fisher was selected.
 Dr. Fisher has been busy organizing a very small staff and students into a working network.
-The Office is a decentralized network hub designed to facilitate and expedite transformation of campus buildings, designs, approaches and behavior/attitudes on sustainability issues.
+The Office is a decentralized network hub designed to facilitate and expedite the transformation of campus buildings, designs, approaches, and behavior/attitudes on sustainability issues.

 Below, you will read a more thorough, first-hand account of the journey that led to the establishment of the Office of Sustainability at the College of Charleston.
 I am personally excited about the direction in which our campus is headed.
 We are poised to be a national leader in sustainability, but it will take each and everyone one of us to do so.